AaltoSciComp/linux-shell/content/processes.rst

 .. exercise::

- - for Aalto users: set your SHELL to BASH if you have not yet done so: ``chsh -s /bin/bash`` on kosh
+ - Find out which shell you are running, your user name, hostname, system name.
+For Aalto users: set your SHELL to BASH if you have not yet done so: ``chsh -s /bin/bash`` on kosh
- - find out with *man* how to use *top* / *pstree* / *ps* to list all the running processes that belong to you
+ - Find out with *man* how to use *top* / *ps* to list all the running processes that belong to you
    Tip: *top* has both command line options and hot keys.

-   - (*) see ``man ps`` and find out how to list a processes tree with ps, both all processes and only your own (but all your processes, associated with all terminals)
+ - Find your shell session's PID, list the processes tree of all child processes that belong to your current session, with the command line, PID, user

- - with pgrep list all bash and then zsh sessions on kosh or triton
+ - With pgrep list all bash processes, if you have SSH access, try both locally, and on a remote Linux server
- - log in to triton/kosh and run ``man ps``, send it to background, and ``logout``, then log in again.
-Is it still there?
-Play with the ``screen``, run a session , then detach it and log out, then log in back and get your original screen session back.
+ - Run ``man ps``, send it to the background, and return back to the foreground``.
+Tip: quite ``man`` with 'q'.
- - run ``man htop``, send it to backround, and then kill it with ``kill``.
+ - Run ``man htop``, send it to backround, and then kill it with ``kill``.
 Tip: one can do it by background job number or by PID.
+ - (*) Run ``screen`` session.
+Detach, close the seesion, open again and attach 'screen' back.
+Exit 'screen'.
+ - (*) Find out how to list a processes tree with ``ps``, both all processes and only your own (but all your processes, associated with all terminals)
- - Imagine a use case: your current ssh session got stuck and does not response.
+ - (*) Try a use case: your current ssh session got stuck and does not response.
 Open another ssh session to the same remote host and kill the first one.
 Tip: ``echo $$`` gives you current bash PID.

-   - (*) get any X Window application (firefox, xterm, etc) to run on Triton / kosh
+ - (*) Get any X Window application (firefox, xterm, etc) to run on a remote Linux machine

 .. [#xming] http://www.straightrunning.com/XmingNotes/